Battle of Gembloux (1940): French offensive preparations

 The III Corps had (from north to south) the 2nd DINA and the 1st DIM (Division d'Infanterie Motorisee, or Motorised Infantry Division).
 Both were complete in personnel and materiel.
 The 2nd DINA had battlefield experience from the small-scale Saar Offensive the preceding September, while the 1st DIM had yet to receive its "baptism of fire".
-Roughly ½ its cadres were reservists.
+Roughly half its cadres were reservists.

 The IV Corps included (from north to south) the DM and the 15th DIM.
 More than the rest, General Albert Mellier's DM bore the brunt of the Panzer attack at Gembloux.
 Heir to the prestige of the DM of the First World War, the division consisted mostly of Moroccan regulars supplemented by European reservists.
 The 2nd Moroccan Rifle Regiment, for example, had 2,357 men present at Gembloux, several hundred having been caught on leave by the sudden German offensive.
 Of those present, 925 were Europeans compared to 1,432 Moroccans.
 French cadres were both active and reservist.
 A few Moroccans had risen to be junior officers and the Non-commissioned officer cadre was mixed; in the light artillery the officers were all French and mostly active-duty, in the heavy artillery all officers were French and most were reservists.
 Mellier had been their commander since the end of February.
 He was known to be extremely active and possessed a "perfect knowledge" of Arabic.
 However, the Moroccans had the reputation of being better in the attack than in the defence.
 Despite the fateful mission which awaited it, the DM had only twenty-seven 25 mm anti-tank guns among its infantry instead of the 48 which was its established strength.
 There were anti-aircraft weapons with the regiments but no divisional battery and the divisional transport lacked vehicles and some 400 horses.
 Supporting the DM was General Alphonse Juin's 15th Motorised Infantry Division.
 Enjoying the "absolute confidence" of his men in a unit complete in personnel and armed to the highest standards of the French army of the time, the 15th DIM was ready to contribute significantly to the defence at Gembloux.

 The French weakness was in the air.
 By the time the Battle of Gembloux began, the First Army had only the remains of one group of 26 fighters, one reconnaissance group and the observation squadrons.